IT vendors with low attrition rates - where to find them and what makes them unique?

 Maxima Consulting has an attrition rate 9% lower that the global industry average as of 2021 which is much lower than the market average.
 We owe it to the people-centric mindset and long-term thinking.
 When hiring new people, we try to make sure they are a good fit for our company.
 We know that skills are something we can teach, so we tend to team up with people with the best approach and headset.

 Here’s a list of factors that help us in keeping our attrition rate low:

 - Optimized employee-facing processes

 Finding people who are a good fit for the company is a challenging task, and even if you find them, it’s equally difficult to make them stay.
 For this reason, we optimized all our employee-facing processes (like hiring, onboarding, and offboarding).
 We make sure that employees work on the things they applied for, and if anything is off, we quickly take steps to resolve issues.

 Low attrition starts with recruitment.
 During interviews, our recruiters always look beyond the skills and experience presented in the resume.
 The candidate’s temperament and cultural match are as important, so they could easily fit in - not only with our teams but also with the clients.
-It’s better to spend a bit more time on recruitment than to search for another person just a few weeks later.
+It’s better to spend a bit more talking about a hobby included in a resume during introductory call than to search for another person just a few weeks later.

 In our onboarding process, new employees familiarize themself with our company and see how we operate on a day-to-day basis.
 We share our knowledge base with them and explain the tools we use.
 They receive initial training, learn about our management, gradually adjust to their new role, and get acquainted with their new team.
 But most importantly, they get to see how we will support them in their career from now on.